 No issues with feet adjusting to shoes.
 Size and width are true.
 Hiked the Rockies and rafted the Colorado in these.
 Very comfortable in all situations.KURU Chicane Purchaser

 Grab One Today You Won’t Be Let Down

-I have sworn by using zero drop shoes for the last two years but these shoes have been so comfortable that I am thinking the zero drop phenomenon may not be all it’s cracked up to be.
+I have sworn by using zero-drop shoes for the last two years, but these shoes have been so comfortable that I think the zero-drop phenomenon may not be all it’s cracked up to be.
 Many don’t know that zero-drop shoes can stress other parts of your foot, especially on challenging terrain!

-I will be continuing to use these and enjoy a change in focus that can help me over longer treks, I will also be writing on the benefits of zero drop versus non-zero drop shoes to help everyone think deeper about their shoe choice overall.
+I will continue to use these and enjoy a change in focus that can help me over longer treks.
+I will also be writing on the benefits of zero-drop versus non-zero-drop shoes to help everyone think deeply about their shoe choice overall.

-I received a pair of KURU Chicane shoes in order to facilitate my review, no other compensation was given.
+In full transparency, I received a pair of KURU Chicane shoes to facilitate my review, and no other compensation was given.
 I have shared my honest opinion with you regarding these shoes.